 As of August 19, 2016, the Terraine Street Drug Court Location, was closed.
 Staff and services have moved to the Family Justice Center Courthouse, San Jose, CA 95113.

 How can I search for a Santa Clara County criminal court record?

 There is a way to search for criminal cases in Santa Clara County, although it takes time before the court enters this information into this online system.
 You will need specific information to confirm that a certain defendant has a case including a last name and/or case number.
 If you are a client of the firm our office staff will help you with this process and keep you informed at each development in the case.
 Clients of the firm have access to a client portal which is the portion of our website that we use to help keep you in the loop and facilitate communication.

-If someone is arrested, how long before they see a judge.
+If someone is arrested in the San Jose area, how long before they see a judge?

 According to law, someone arrested must see a judge within 48 (non weekend or holiday) hours or be released.
 Upon release, that person may be rearrested or noticed to appear in court at such time that the Santa Clara County District Attorney is ready to pursue the case.
 Therefore you should seek out legal advice even if you were released.
 If you decide to wait in custody for your case, you will be brought into court in your jail attire.
 Each case is different and many times an attorney can argue to get the bail lowered.

 Not bailing out used to have a negative consequence for people without an immigration status.
 The Santa Clara County Sherriff’s Office would grant an immigration hold.
 However, that has been happening less in the last few years — especially in less severe cases, due, in part, to local budgetary policy.

 If you bail out, a court date is given to you and you must appear unless your lawyer tells you otherwise.
 The court date is usually set a few weeks out or more.